 Sugar Free Carrot Cake Recipe?

-Many people search the internet for sugar-free carrot cake.
-It's not possible to make that, since carrots naturally contain a small quantity of sugar.
+Many people search the internet for sugar-free carrot cake, which is actually impossible to make since carrots naturally contain a small quantity of sugar!
 However, it is possible to make a cake that contains no added refined sugar.

-I think it's best is to use foods as close to their natural state as possible, so this cake is sweetened with pureed dried dates.
-This is easy to do and dates are very high in fiber and nutrients so make a great alternative to sugar.
-Although dates are very sweet, several studies, such as this one reported in the Nutrition Journal, suggest they are safe for diabetics to eat.
+I prefer foods as close to their natural state as possible, so this cake is sweetened with pureed dates.
+Date puree is easy to make and is high in fiber and nutrients so makes a great alternative to sugar.
+Although dates are sweet, several studies such as this one in the Nutrition Journal, suggest they are safe for diabetics.

 Why Make a Sugar-Free Cake?